TAX-TIME NEWSLETTER 2022

 Examples of expenses include, use of a home computer for work, mobile phone calls, stationery purchased to use at work eg diary, pens etc, protective clothing (including hats, sunscreen and sunglasses for outdoor workers), and uniform with company logos.
 As with any tax deduction, if there is any private use, then you must record that private use and not claim that percentage.
 Also receiving an allowance from your employer does not automatically entitle you to a deduction, you must have spent the money.

-Laundry also remains a key area of focus this year, you must wear a uniform or similar to claim laundry, you can’t claim it for “ordinary” clothing, suits, phys-ed gear etc even if your employer says you MUST wear it.
+Laundry also remains a key area of focus.
+To claim laundry you must wear a uniform or occupation specific clothing such as chef’s whites, you can’t claim it for “ordinary” clothing such as suits, phys-ed gear etc even if your employer says you MUST wear it.

 Motor Vehicle and self-education expenses are always an area of focus for the tax office.
 According to the ATO the main areas of concern for these deductions are;